 We recognize that a successful postdoctoral research period is very important in order to be competitive in the job market.
 Although some post-doctoral positions are available from faculty awarded research grants, we encourage you to apply for postdoctoral fellowships.
 Having your own postdoctoral fellowship provides you with a competitive edge and shows initiative.

-There are a number of national and international postdoctoral fellowships opportunities available, and we are here to assist you in every possible way we can.
+There are several national and international postdoctoral fellowships opportunities available, and we are here to assist you in every possible way we can.

 Before you apply, gather as much information as possible about the selection criteria and number of awards for the fellowships you have selected.
-This can be achieved in a number of ways:
+This can be achieved in several ways:

-There are a number of national fellowship opportunities available for individuals wishing to pursue a postdoctoral research period at St. John’s University.
+There are several national fellowship opportunities available for individuals wishing to pursue a postdoctoral research period at St. John’s University.
 Key opportunities afforded through the National Institutes of Health include: